clipisode/digitas-theme/README.md

-# standard-theme
+# digitas-theme
-The standard theme available to everyone by default.
+A test theme for zh-TW reply pages.